dschuurman/pi-lights/README.md

 ## Setting up the Python control software
 Once Zigbee2MQTT is installed and devices are successfully paired we can setup the `pi-lights` control program.
-This program controls devices by sending MQTT messages to the MQTT broker which are then bridged to the Zigbee network by Zignee2MQTT.
+This program controls devices by sending MQTT messages to the MQTT broker which are then bridged to the Zigbee network via Zigbee2MQTT.
 The control program is written in Python 3 and uses the [paho-mqtt](https://www.eclipse.org/paho/index.php?page=clients/python/index.php) library to send MQTT messages.
 The dependencies for `pi-lights` can all be installed from the command-line as follows: